World Cup

 Fact checker Lucas Moreau

-Germany's superior quality and top seeding should translate into three points in Toronto.
+Germany's superior quality and top seeding should translate into three points in Toronto, with the market offering little late movement to suggest otherwise.

-World Cup group football in Toronto, Germany top of the early standings and Côte d'Ivoire sitting third as both sides look to build momentum in Round 2.
-The odds paint a clear picture: Germany are expected to control this match, with the 1.56 price reflecting superior quality and tournament pedigree.
+World Cup group football in Toronto, Germany top of the early standings and Côte d'Ivoire sitting second after their opening-round wins.
+The odds paint a clear picture: Germany are expected to control this match, with the 1.55 price reflecting superior quality and tournament pedigree.
 But the market also prices both teams to score evenly, which tells you the Ivorians are no pushovers.
+No confirmed lineups yet, and the odds have held steady rather than shifted dramatically, so this remains a familiar setup.
 I'm leaning towards a German win with goals at both ends, the kind of result that secures three points but keeps the tension alive.
 Read on for where the value sits.

-The most interesting line for me is both teams to score, priced dead even at 1.9 for yes and no. That's the market telling you it genuinely cannot split the two outcomes, which is rare in a match where one side is as short as 1.56 to win.
+The most interesting line for me is both teams to score, priced at 1.75 for yes and 2.17 for no. That's the market telling you it leans slightly towards both teams finding the net, which is rare in a match where one side is as short as 1.55 to win.
 It suggests Côte d'Ivoire carry enough attacking quality to hurt Germany, even if they're second-best for long periods.
 World Cup group-stage football compresses edges like that-one transition, one set piece, one moment of individual brilliance and the script flips.
 Germany will dominate territory and create the better chances, but if they push high and commit numbers forward, the Ivorians will get opportunities to break.
 I expect them to take at least one.

-The over/under line sits at 2.5 goals, with over priced at 1.79 and under at 2.02.
-That's a narrow spread, but the slight lean towards under suggests the market sees this staying tight rather than turning into a rout.
-I think that's right in terms of scoreline, but wrong in terms of style.
+The over/under line sits at 2.5 goals, with over priced at 1.6 and under at 2.38.
+That's a wider spread than when this prediction was first published, with the over now looking more attractive and the under drifting slightly.
+The market is telling you it expects goals, and I agree.
 A 2-1 or 3-1 result still clears 2.5 goals, and both outcomes feel more plausible than a cagey 1-0 or a frustrating 0-0.
 Germany need to win, Côte d'Ivoire need to stay in the tournament conversation, and that usually produces goals rather than stifling them.
 The value for me is Germany to win with both teams scoring, a combination that reflects the quality gap without ignoring the Ivorian threat.
 It's not a lock, but it's the lean that makes the most sense when you weight the odds against the tournament stakes.

 Germany to win this second World Cup group match, with enough quality to control territory and create chances, but Côte d'Ivoire carry threat on the break.